 Pauline Hannon, Psychotherapist & Counsellor, PG dip.
-Psych, MBACP, FPC
+Psych, UKCP, MBACP, FPC

-If you decide you would like to proceed, we would then agree an ongoing therapy arrangement based around your individual therapeutic needs.
+If following an initial consultation, you decide you would like to start therapy with me, we would then agree an arrangement together based around your therapeutic needs.

 Training, qualifications & experience

 I have completed a rigorous 5 year professional training at WPF Therapy, one of the leading academic and clinical institutions for psychotherapy in the UK and hold a Postgraduate Diploma in Psychodynamic Psychotherapy accredited by Roehampton University.

 I am an accredited member of the United Kingdom Council for Psychotherapy, a member of the British Association for Counselling & Psychotherapy and a professional member of the Foundation for Psychotherapy & Counselling and uphold, promote and work within the strict codes of ethics of these organisations.